 For new saddles, we recommend you regularly clean all top surfaces except suede with established brand name leather cleaners/conditioners.

-For saddles used under extreme conditions (heavy grime, sweat, dusty conditions) it is perfectly ok to quickly rinse or hose down the saddle with clear water to remove the majority of dirt, and then towel dry it.
+For treeless saddles used under extreme conditions (heavy grime, sweat, dusty conditions) it is perfectly ok to quickly rinse or hose down the saddle with clean water to remove the majority of dirt and then towel dry it.
 If desired, a very weak solution of water and dish detergent can also be used.

 When almost dry, follow the initial cleaning with the use of a brand name saddle soap to remove any remaining residue.
 A leather conditioner of your choice can then be lightly applied to restore luster and sheen.